dustinpfister/blog_posts/_posts/canvas-arc.md

 ## 3 - Drawing a canvas arc clockwise and counter clockwise

-The sixth option argument can be used to set clockwise or counter clockwise direction of the drawing of the canvas arc.
+The sixth argument that can be passed to the canvas arc method is used to set clockwise or counter clockwise direction of the drawing of the canvas arc.
+The default value for this argument is false for a counter clockwise direction resulting in a clockwise direction from the starting radian to the ending radian value.
 This can be used in conjunction with proper values for the start and end radian values to do things like drawing a shape that looks like an eaten watermelon slice for example.

 ```js
 var canvas = document.getElementById('the-canvas'),